gierens/wikijs-rs/README.md

 ## Testing
 Since this depends on Wiki.js the integration tests located in [tests/](tests) can also not done without it.
-Therefore the[docker-compose.yml](docker-compose.yml) is used to run a local instance of it on port 80.
+Therefore the [docker-compose.yml](docker-compose.yml) is used to run a local instance of it on port 80.
 This setup is also used in the CI workflows.
 Note that many tests assume the wiki to be fresh, no pages no anything ... that's why there is also no Docker volume, so that on every rebuild all previous data is lost.
 This also means you should make sure you removed everything yourself from the instance during debugging when testing.

 The tests furthermore assume the wiki to have the following admin credentials:
 - email: `admin@admin.com`